A history of Mildmay Hospital

 Show your support for Mildmay

-We have created this commemorative lapel badge, based on the original Mildmay nursing badge, to mark 145 years since the opening of the first Mildmay Medical Mission in 1877.
+In 2022, we created this commemorative lapel badge, based on the original Mildmay nursing badge, to mark 145 years since the opening of the first Mildmay Medical Mission in 1877.

 By purchasing a badge you are making an invaluable financial contribution towards the running of our charitable hospital while at the same time, helping to raise awareness of, and demonstrating your commitment to our cause and support of our work.